PanagiotisDrakatos/JavaRansomware/README.md

 There is no guarantee that paying the fine or doing what the ransomware tells you will give access to your PC or files again.</p>

 # Project Summary
-This project aims to build an almost functional crypto-ransomware for educational purposes, written in in pure java.
-Basically, it will encrypt your files in background using AES-256, a strong encryption algorithm, using RSA-4096 Public Key to secure the AES Symetric key and store it in an embeeded database.
+<p>This project aims to build an almost functional crypto-ransomware for educational purposes, written in in pure java.
+Basically, it will encrypt your files in background using AES-256, a strong encryption algorithm, using RSA-4096 Public Key to secure the AES Symetric key and store it in an embeeded database.</p>

-Assume that there is a C&C Server who  for store the Id and the respective encryption key and possibly act as a Command and Control server in the near future.
+<p>Assume that there is a C &amp C Server who  for store the Id and the respective encryption key and possibly act as a Command and Control server in the near future.</p>

-The malware encrypt with your RSA-4096 public key any payload before send then to the server.
-This approach with the https transport together make the security and authentication almost unbreakable (in theory).
+<p>The malware encrypt with your RSA-4096 public key any payload before send then to the server.
+This approach with the https transport together make the security and authentication almost unbreakable (in theory).</p>

-For Education Purposes I will not Provide the Full Server  source code.,as i decribed in the previous paragraph.
-Let's imagine a simple testing example which client by deafult has the Asymmetrtic encryption keys.
+<p>For Education Purposes I will not Provide the Full Server  source code.,as i decribed in the previous paragraph.
+Let's imagine a simple testing example which client by deafult has the Asymmetrtic encryption keys.</p>

-#Usage and How it Works
+# Usage and How it Works
 <p>The easiest way to run this Project is to use the the <a href="https://github.com/PanagiotisDrakatos/JavaRansomware/blob/master/JavaRansomware-2.1-jar-with-dependencies.jar">.jar</a> open a cmd terminal and simply run the below commands </p>

  ```